codedthemes/dashboardkit-react-documentation/integration.md

 ![](.gitbook/assets/screenshot-2021-06-05-150544.png)

 Cool and straightforward, right?

 You can do the same for other components and design your pages as per your needs.
 We have made common and reusable controls as well which you can see inside `/src/ui-component`.
 Feel free to refer to those as well and start developing your page.

-I hope, we cover some basics to get started with Berry template and how to integrate for your new project.
+I hope, we cover some basics to get started with DashboardKit template and how to integrate for your new project.